13 Holiday Light Dangers You Need to Know

 Know How Many Strands You Can Connect

-The rule of thumb is that you can only string three strands of lights together safely.
+The rule of thumb is that you can only string three strands of traditional incandescent lights together safely.
 Any more than that and we’ve created a potentially dangerous electrical situation.
+If you’re using LED lights, you can probably relax — as many as 40-50 LED mini-light strands can be strung together safely.

-Dry trees burn quickly so you need to keep it watered.
+If you’re celebrating with a live Christmas tree, be sure to keep it watered.
+In the event of a fire, a dry tree will burn much faster than a well-watered one.
 Use these Christmas tree safety tips to make sure your tree stays hydrated.

 Use GFCI Outlets for Outdoor Lights

-A ground fault circuit interrupter (GFCI) reduce the danger of deadly shock from faulty plug-in cords and devices.
-It will detect dangerous ground faults and immediately turn off power.
+A ground fault circuit interrupter (GFCI) reduces the danger of deadly shock from faulty plug-in cords and devices.
+It will detect dangerous ground faults and immediately turn off the power.
 Here’s what you need to know about adding an outdoor outlet to power your Christmas lights.

 Don’t Run Lights Through Windows or Doors